yadt/yadt-config-rpm-maker/docs/HOWTO_Debian.md

-# Developing on Debian 7
+# Developing on Debian 7 / Ubuntu 12

 ## Get the sources